 Petrullo, the former innovation producer at The Walt Disney Company, does this by first staying up to date on the publicly traded software companies she uses and even by listening to their quarterly calls.
-Since she is also co-owner in several additional businesses, Petrullo then reviews and analyzes scenarios as they affect her businesses in the future.
-So for instance, she closely watches updates that potentially impact iOS devices since they ultimately affect her work in the digital advertising space.
+Since she is also a co-owner of several additional businesses, Petrullo then reviews and analyzes scenarios as they affect her businesses in the future.
+So, for instance, she closely watches updates that potentially impact iOS devices since they ultimately affect her work in the digital advertising space.

 2 ways to think like a futurist

 In the investment world, a venture capitalist essentially frames their mindset on the return on investment possibilities of the future.
 Like a futurist, this means they gauge what worked then and then essentially bet on what might work in the future.